Moussa-Mikhail/lagrange_point_orbit_simulator/README.md

 planet_mass: positive float.
 Mass of the planet in kilograms.
 The default is the mass of the Earth.

-The constants "sun_mass", "earth_mass", and others maybe import from the constants module.
+The constants "SUN_MASS", "EARTH_MASS", and others maybe import from the constants module.

 planet_distance: positive float.
 Distance between the planet and the star in AU.
 The default is 1.0.